-During the period under review, the most significant insurance risks were associated with business profitability development and, in particular, with the development of pricing and customer selections, and the sufficient increase in business volumes, taking the profitability aspect into account.
+During the period under review, the most significant insurance risks were associated with business profitability development with particular focus with the development of pricing and customer selections, and the sufficient increase in business volumes, taking the profitability aspect into account.

-Key operational risks were still connected to the building of ICT systems and controlled scaling and development of insurance business processes as the sales, customer and claim volumes have increased.
+Key operational risks still related to the building of IT systems and the controlled scaling and development of insurance business processes as the sales, customer and claim volumes have increased.
 Information security risks are significant for an online company and, therefore, the company is strongly investing in their management.
-Investment activities have been protective and have not been associated with any significant risks.
+The personnel risk is significant due to the relatively small size of the organization, however the organization and partnerships are constantly developed to minimize risks.
+The investment risk of the insurance company is moderate and the main risks are equity, credit and interest rate risk.